 Back in 2011, I went on a travelling/working holiday, driving across the top of Australia to Broome Western Australia, 6000km away.
-I missed my daughters and family so much, physically and emotionally they felt so far away.
+I missed my daughters and family so much, physically, and emotionally they felt so far away.
 I couldn’t just jump in the car and drive down the road to visit them.
 It was a five-hour flight from Perth to Brisbane across the width of Australia to visit them.
-After travelling for three years around Australia and Tasmania in our motorhome, I wanted to and needed to, settle back to live within a two hours drive of my daughters, my ageing dad and my family.
+After travelling for three years around Australia and Tasmania in our motorhome, I wanted to and needed to settle back to live within a two hours’ drive of my daughters, my ageing dad, and my family.
 Even though I don’t live in their pockets, I find it comforting to know they are only a short drive or plane flight away.
-I couldn’t imagine permanently living in a different country from them, yet many people have to do just that.
+I couldn’t imagine permanently living in a different country from them, yet many people must do just that.

 My interpretation of the featured image, that I chose for this poem, is that the eyes are looking through the distance, looking slightly tired, patiently waiting, looking forward to the arrival, hoping the journey will be a safe one.
 The scenery is desolate and lonely and seems to go on forever.

 Time is ticking away, stopping for no one, not the traveller nor the loved one at the other end of the journey.
 Life ticks away as we wait to travel.
 The clouds shield the sun’s heat, showing mercy to the traveller.
 Will the clouds shower the traveller with refreshing light rain to cool the journey, or with a thunderstorm hindering and delaying the arrival?
 Either way, tears of joy will flow from the eyes at the journey’s end?
 Beverley Joy

 These precious memories